 And why does this matter?

-In surveys of thousands of college graduates, Gallup finds that college graduates who not only engaged in high-impact learning but also had strong encouragement from their professors are significantly more likely to be "engaged in their work and thriving in their well-being later in life."
+In surveys of thousands of college graduates, Gallup has identified two major factors that contribute to people reporting that they are "engaged in their work and thriving in their well-being later in life."

 Which may explain why Lawrence graduates tend to report, at a level that outpaces their peers, that they are thriving in their lives not just six months after graduation, but long after that, by many measures: